Open Accessibility Menu

 Endocrinology

-Personal statement: I joined Providence Portland Medical Education because of the department's commitment to education.
-In this division, I have had the good fortune of being able to teach the residents the intricacies of endocrine pathways in many different venues - noon conference, clinic, and in the hospital.
-I also enjoy the faculty and staff at PMG-Northeast who have such great teaching skills, enthusiasm and support for each other.
+Personal statement: I joined Providence Portland Medical Education in 2007 and loved the commitment to teaching and mentorship.
+In my current role, I have the good fortune of being able to teach the residents the intricacies of endocrine pathways in many different venues - 1:1, noon conference, and in our own NE diabetes and endocrinology clinics.
+I am also the Fellowship coach and enjoy mentoring the residents and being a part of their journey as they figure out their next steps after residency.

 Medical school: Vanderbilt University